pChochura/richtext-compose/README.md

     )
 )

-// If you want to render static text use `RichText` instead RichText( modifier = Modifier, value = value,
+// If you want to render a static text use `RichText` instead RichText( modifier = Modifier, value = value,